tofof/ckan-modlists/README.md

 #### Main Menu - Input
 See also: https://github.com/TriggerAu/KSPKeyboardMap/blob/gh-pages/PNGs/KeyboardLayout-Flight_Hires.png
-* Toggle navball --- Disable or use NumLock instead of Num. --- Otherwise, typing decimal numbers into the (new-ish) stock precision maneuver editing UI will repeatedly do this at the same time.
+* Toggle navball --- Disable or use NumLock instead of Num. --- *You'll want to type decimals into the new maneuver window!*
-* Camera mode/next --- Use Num/ and Num* instead of C and V --- Frees c key for use in the Enhanced EVA Movement mod
+* Camera mode/next --- Use Num/ and Num* instead of C and V --- Frees c key for use by Enhanced EVA mod.
-* Camera 'view up' etc --- waste of arrowkeys, use the mouse, instead, use the arrow keys on wheel control
+* Camera 'view up' etc --- waste of arrowkeys.
+Use the mouse instead.
-* Wheels 'steer L/R' and 'drive F/B' --- use the arrowkeys here instead of the default (WASD?) so you can independently control the wheels from the attempted rotation of your vehicle, assuming it has parts for both.
+* Wheels 'steer L/R' and 'drive F/B' --- *Use arrowkeys here.
+That way, you can control both the wheels and the gyros on your rover.*

-* Translation --- I prefer to put these over on the numpad, but if you're already comfortable with HJKL as directions, there's no real need.
+* Translation --- I prefer the numpad, since I don't do HJKL directions.
-* Translation key mode behavior --- I don't like the WASD controls doing translation in docking mode.
-WASDQE is set to control attitude of my ship at all times (3 green lights), while Num824693 does translation at all times.
+* Translation key mode behavior --- *Keys shouldn't change behavior.
+Keep usage identical in all three modes.*

 #### If you need to free up keys for use by more important things
 * SAS hold (f) is almost worthless.